aws-solutions-library-samples/guidance-for-data-management-core-on-aws/docs/manual_installation.md

 1. Generate a token
     1. Go to Amazon Cognito in the Hub account
-    2. Select the `df` user pool
+    2. Select the `dm` user pool
     3. Click **App Integration**
-    4. Scroll the the bottom of the page and select `df-sso-client` from the App client list
+    4. Scroll the the bottom of the page and select `dm-sso-client` from the App client list
     5. Scroll to the Hosted UI section and click View Hosted UI
     6. Log in with your configured IAM Identity Center User
     7. You should be redirected to localhost in your browser